Malificenta883/narrative-dynamics-analysis/docs/00_overview.md

 This project operates on a fundamental paradigm shift regarding the nature of ancient texts. **Myth can be defined as a neurosensorial reconstruction of experience.
 A condensate of perception engraved into the shape of storytelling.
 It’s not a way to describe the world.
 It is a language of varied consciousness.**

 Consequently, this project studies myth not as a static text, but as an active cognitive **process**.
 Instead of comparing surface-level text similarities or semantic embeddings, the analysis focuses on the "narrative dynamics"—how consciousness **moves** from one functional state to another.
-The core object of study is the sequence of transitions that structures the myth[cite: 4].
+The core object of study is the sequence of transitions that structures the myth.

 ---